gl0b3/simple-calendar/README.md

 ### Run the demo locally

-To run the demo locally, type the following command and then open the deom in the browser (the default URL is http://localhost:5173/):
+To run the demo locally, type the following command and then open the demo in the browser (the default URL is http://localhost:5173/):

 ```bash
 npm run dev